monday-factory/nette-tutors/_posts/2017-03-03-first-installation.md

 ### nette/sandbox

 On the other hand, `nette/sandbox` is packed with some examples.
-You can find here a form, a tiny tiny security layer and other snippets of code.
+You can find there a form, a tiny tiny security layer and other snippets of code.
 In the `examples` directory there are more examples of standalone applications.

 ### From scratch

-You can surely start the project completely from scratch (or maybe you are migrating old project and you want to use Nette framework).
+You can surely start the project completely from scratch (or maybe you are migrating old project and you want to use the Nette framework).
 In that case, you should start with the business logic you want to migrate first.
 Is it `nette/database`?
 Or maybe the first step should be the templating engine Latte (`latte/latte`)?

 I strongly recommend you to begin with vendor `tracy/debugger`. **Tracy** is a pretty sofisticated debugger tool.
-It will help you with tracing exceptions, dumping variables, logging errors and exceptions, and more.
+It will help you with tracking exceptions, dumping variables, logging errors and exceptions, and more.
 Take a look at Tracy homepage: [tracy.nette.org][link-tracy].

 [link-composer]: https://getcomposer.org/